 £3, booking essential

 In-conversation: Tuguldur Yondonjamts & Denis Byrne

 Thursday 13 September, 12:30 - 2pm

 The residency and exhibition is supported by Arts Council England and UCL Department of Anthropology's Tavan Tolgoi (Five Heads) project, which brings together the work of five anthropologists and five artists to respond to the dramatic rise and fall of Mongolia’s economy.
 Conversations and events will be co-organised between the two projects.

 The programme is partly supported by UCL Institute of Archaeology (AHRC Heritage Priority Area).

 ABOUT THE ARTIST

 Tuguldur Yondonjamts (b.
-1977) is a Mongolian artist who works primarily on paper, but has expanded his practice to video and installation art.
-His work is very much dependent on research and careful analysis of certain environments and materials.
-By using investigational logic, he is able to create large scale drawings and diagrams, representing imagined journeys.
+1977) is a Mongolian artist who works with video, drawing and installation.
+His work is very much dependent on research and careful analysis of certain environments and materials, and it investigates physical and psychological space between tamed and untamed worlds.
+By using investigational logic, his videos and drawings are an outcome that comes from his travels, thinking about languages, distances and his continuous tries to communicate with the remote space.
 The nomadic culture of Central Asia is critical to interpreting Yondonjamts’s work.
 For him, these are symbolic endeavors, studying the issues affecting Mongolia’s society and economic development.